 Medical Editor: Charles Patrick Davis, MD, PhD

-Exparel (bupivacaine liposome) is used in the management of postsurgical pain.
-Exparel is not available as a generic drug.
-Exparel is a non-opioid postsurgical analgesic and may reduce the current dependence on opioid use in the postsurgical setting.
+Exparel (bupivacaine liposome) is a non-opioid postsurgical analgesic used in the management of postsurgical pain.
 Exparel provides prolonged postsurgical analgesia for up to 72 hours with a single-dose local administration at the surgical site.
-Reported adverse reactions and side effects of Exparel include dizziness, drowsiness, nausea, constipation, vomiting, itching, headache, back pain, or swelling in your hands or feet.
+Side effects of Exparel include dizziness, drowsiness, nausea, constipation, vomiting, itching, headache, back pain, or swelling in your hands or feet.

 Exparel is available in two sizes: 10 mL and 20 mL single use vials in a strength of 1.3% (1.33 mg/ml).
 Exparel is intended for single-dose administration only.
 The recommended dose of Exparel is based on the surgical site and the volume required to cover the area.
 Exparel should not be mixed with lidocaine or other nonbupivacaine-based local anesthetics.
 Exparel may be administered after at least 20 minutes or more have elapsed following local administration of lidocaine.
 Serious side effects may include prolonged AV conduction; the drug should not be used in obstetrical paracervical block due to possible fetal harm.
 Exparel has not been studied in pediatric patients younger than 18 years of age, pregnant patients or patients who are nursing.